 - Photographs of the site as directed by the urban planners, town planners or any other key decision consultant

 - 3D Cad survey data

 - Complete set of CAD plans of the project

-At this stage – we have to be working backwards in terms of time to work out what needs to be done and more often than not – as soon as the confirmation of the go ahead is received, the arrangements must be set with the photographers and the surveyors to get onto site.
-This sometimes is a bit tricky to coordinate, but what we typically organise is for the photographer to be on site at the same time as the planning consultant and then mark up the location of the camera points which then get surveyed when the surveyor gets on site.
+At this stage – we have to be working backwards in terms of time to work out what needs to be done and more often than not – as soon as the confirmation of the go-ahead is received, the arrangements must be set with the photographers and the surveyors to get onto the site.
+This sometimes is a bit tricky to coordinate, but what we typically organise is for the photographer to be on-site at the same time as the planning consultant and then mark up the location of the camera points which then get surveyed when the surveyor gets on site.

 Because of our proprietary process in developing accurate 3D photomontages – the exact camera point location is not critically necessary – because the model is positioned within the 3D space based on the physical coordinates on the photos that are taken on site.

 Once this initial data is collected – we can then set about to develop the 3D model of the project, which can take a little while if the geometry is quite complicated and the plans are done in 2D AutoCAD.
 Other times this process is expedited if the architect had already worked in 3D CAD software and provides the 3D model.

 What we have found although is that typically it is faster for us to rebuild the model for 2D plans and then ensure the accuracy of the model, rather than rely on the model supplied as quite often that model lacks certain details or is an earlier version that has been modified in the 2D plans later on and wasn’t relayed back to the model.